What is alpha-1 antitrypsin and alpha-1 antitrypsin deficiency (Alpha-1)?

 How is the ZZ type of Alpha-1 inherited?

 When we are conceived, the egg and sperm merge, forming the embryo that grows into a fetus and a child.
-The egg and the sperm each carry one piece of genetic information for each of our traits from our mother and father, respectively.
+The egg and the sperm each carry one piece of genetic information (called a gene) for each of our traits from our mother and father, respectively.
 The blueprint for alpha-1 antitrypsin is one of these traits.
-If a Z blueprint is contributed from the mother and another Z blueprint for alpha 1 from the father, the child will have both Z blueprints and be a ZZ type, technically called a PI*ZZ homozygote.
+If a Z blueprint or type of the gene called an allele is contributed from the mother and another Z blueprint for alpha 1 from the father, the child will have both Z blueprints and be a ZZ type, technically called a PI*ZZ homozygote.

-The normal blueprint for the alpha-1 antitrypsin protein carries the name M, and the normal individual is MM.
+The normal blueprint for the alpha-1 antitrypsin protein carries the name M, and the normal individual is PI*MM.
 An individual who carries one Z blueprint (or allele) from one parent and one M blueprint from the other is called a PI*MZ heterozygote.
-Because the MZ heterozygote has one normal and one abnormal blueprint and because only the alpha-1 made with the Z blueprint congeals within the liver, the MZ individual will have an alpha-1 antitrypsin level in the bloodstream that is roughly half normal (approximately 70 to 140 mg/dl), but still above the 57 mg/dl "threshold" value at which emphysema risk rises above normal.
-Thus, individuals who are PI*MZ heterozygotes are felt not to be at risk of developing emphysema, but are at mild risk of developing liver disease because their liver cells will contain some accumulated alpha-1 (of the Z type) protein.
+Because the MZ heterozygote has one normal and one abnormal blueprint and because only the alpha-1 made with the Z blueprint congeals within the liver, the MZ individual will have an alpha-1 antitrypsin level in the bloodstream that is roughly half normal (approximately 70 to 140 mg/dl), but still generally above the 57 mg/dl "threshold" value at which emphysema risk rises above normal.
+Thus, individuals who are PI*MZ heterozygotes are generally felt not to be at risk of developing emphysema if they do not smoke, but are at mild risk of developing liver disease because their liver cells will contain some accumulated alpha-1 (of the Z type) protein.

 How common is Alpha-1?

 Studies suggest that the frequency of ZZ type Alpha-1 is approximately 1 in 3,500 births in the United States.
 Thus, Alpha-1 occurs with the same frequency as cystic fibrosis.
 Notably, this frequency suggests there are 70,000 to 100,000 Americans with ZZ type Alpha-1.
-Yet, fewer than 10,000 such individuals have been diagnosed, meaning the majority of ZZ individuals are undetected.
+Yet, fewer than 10,000 such individuals have been diagnosed, meaning the majority of ZZ individuals are undetected and have the condition but do not know it.

 Two possible explanations exist.
 First, we know that some ZZ individuals, especially non-smoking individuals, never develop emphysema or liver disease despite having the risk factor.
 Second, we know that some individuals are not diagnosed as having ZZ type Alpha-1 despite having suggestive problems, such as emphysema of early onset.
 Although we do not know what proportion of undiagnosed individuals are well vs. affected but undetected, we do know that under-recognition of Alpha-1 is common.